eostitan/eosio-server/README.md

 # eosio-server

-*eosio-server* is a standalone server that provides information about a number of testnets and that can be configured remotely by an instance of [eosio-client](https://github.com/CryptoMechanics/eosio-client).
+*eosio-server* is a standalone server that provides information about a number of testnets and that can be configured remotely by calling its API methods.

 It maintains a list of networks with their respective genesis configuration, version and a list of peers to be used for sharing blockchain data.
 Over time, eosio-server will also be expanded to operate a faucet and automatically send tokens to connecting nodes, as well as indexed information on the blockchain, automated registration as apointed block producers candidates, etc.